 Argument: <type> [type] […] [:] [type] […] Default: none

 Perform a modeling analysis which generates models of the specified type(s).
 If a colon is used, the types before and after the colon will appear on the left and right sides of the generated models, respectively; with no colon, both sides of the models will have the same type(s).

+--paris / PARIS

+Argument: [yes/no] Default: no

+Performs PARIS analysis using the provided SNP or position association test results and LD block regions.
+See the PARIS Appendix for more information.

 Input File Formats

 For all input files in Biofilter, lines beginning with the symbol “#” will be ignored.
 This is useful for placing comments within input files that will not be a part of the analysis.